reusable-ui/reusable-ui-monorepo/variants/size-variant/README.md

 ### `useSizeVariant(props, options)`

-Resolves the size value along with its associated CSS class name, based on component props and optional system defaults.
+Resolves the size value along with its associated CSS class name, based on component props and optional default configuration.

 #### 💡 Usage Example